Biomechanics of the Evolutionary Arms Race

 Abstract

 The evolutionary race of weaponry may be observed in many natural circumstances.
-In the context of antagonistic relationships between animals, a fascinating struggle, namely the arms race, is a common occurrence.
+In the context of antagonistic relationships between , a fascinating struggle, namely the arms race, is a common occurrence.
 Species and individuals strive for the advantage over one another in a race for survival and resources by developing specialized traits.
 General and mechanical properties of the arms race, both asymmetrical and symmetrical, can be observed in competition within and between various animal species, such as rhinoceros beetles, bighorn sheep, bats, and moths.
 These animal species are several of many that will evolve and develop mechanical features and weapons to withstand evolutionary pressure, stemming from either intraspecies or interspecies competition.
 Male rhinoceros beetle head horn morphology has evolved to improve performance in sexually driven conflicts, but the length of this exaggerated feature will reach a ceiling as further growth is halted my mechanical limits.
 Ruminants, such as the bighorn sheep, compete for mates similarly, but on a larger scale.
 Bats develop complex soundwave detection mechanisms to track moths, to which moths respond with evolving mechanisms to evade the bats.
 These examples of antagonistic intraspecies and interspecies relationships outline the importance of arms races, and the biomechanical, functional, and evolutionary wonders they ultimately produce.

 Arms Race in Nature

-Competition, Evolution, and the Arms Race
+Competition, , and the Arms Race

-As a major driving force of the evolutions of animal species, competition forces creatures to adapt rapidly to changes in their surrounding biosphere and to evolve better weaponry and tools to obtain resources that enable the reproduction of species.
+As a major driving force of the evolutions of animal species, competition forces creatures to adapt rapidly to changes in their surrounding biosphere and to evolve better weaponry and tools to obtain resources that enable the of species.
 Failure of such effort usually results in the extinction of animal species by biological causes, not physical causes (Larson, 1996).
 Besides evolutionary pressure from the environmental changes to biosphere, competition can also occur for the purpose of reproductive attractions.
 Intraspecies sexual conflicts are often observed for the purpose of mate selections by females due to the prominent benefits of offspring from parents mating with advantageous genes (Parker, 1979).
 The resulting competition preserves the genetic information of individuals who emerge victorious in either combat or beauty and eliminates individuals who contain flaws that threaten the survival of potential offspring.
 However, such conflicts can also generate Fisherian ornaments, in which copious amounts of resources are invested into growing traits for the sole purpose of attracting mates (Pomiankowski, 1988).
 Arms races occurring in nature involve individuals or species improving their characteristics and tools over long stretches of time to overcome the pressure exerted by their rival species or gain advantages over other individuals over limited resources.
 In an arms race, when one side improves their “weaponry,” their enemies would also progress to become “better enemies” (Dawkins, 1986).
 While both sides progressively become “better” in this specific competition, the relative advantages gained or lost by one side is diminished by the equal improvement on the opposite side.
 If an arms race ends with one winner, the results for the imbalanced advantages in the competition would be the extinction of the losing species/individuals.
 Arms races can be separated into two categories: asymmetrical and symmetrical (Dawkins, 1986).

 Asymmetrical Arms Race

 The asymmetrical arms race is often observed between species with a predator-prey relationship.
 Despite both participating in an arms race against the other, the species involved are on distinct levels of the food chain.
 Accordingly, they will choose different evolutionary paths.
 Under this condition, predators often choose skills in hunting and tracking, while prey often develop skills in hiding or evading.
 A typical example is the arms race between bats and moths.
 Bats use echolocating ultrasonic waves to locate objects and prey; however, under the evolutionary pressure exerted by this weapon, many insect species hunted by bats respond by coevolving specific anti-bat tools.
-Consider the noctuid moths; they have developed sensory cells that detect soundwaves in the same frequency range as those emitted by bats and may therefore perform evasive flight patterns (Ratcliffe et al., 2011).
+Consider the noctuid moths; they have developed sensory cells that detect soundwaves in the same frequency range as those emitted by bats and may therefore perform evasive flight (Ratcliffe et al., 2011).
 Remarkably different evolution patterns can be seen within the various predator-prey relationship in nature.
 Some amphibians, such as newts, become toxic by infusing their skin with tetrodotoxin, a neurotoxin usually found in marine lifeforms, to compensate for their slow movement (Hanifin, 2010).
 To counterbalance this defense mechanism, one of the predators of newts, the garter snake, increases its tolerance to tetrodotoxin through genetic modifications (Feldman et al., 2010).
 Asymmetrical arms races involve two distinct species responding to each other through choosing evolutionary directions base on their own position in the food chain and their existing advantages and disadvantages.

 Symmetrical Arms Race

 Symmetrical arms races have the property that all competitors evolve in the same direction as they try to “out-evolve” each other by developing the same trait or weapon.
 Consequently, the symmetrical arms race is often found in intraspecies competition, and individuals compete to gain control over limited resources and reproductive benefits.
 Sexual conflicts and Fisherian runaway are typical examples of this relationship.
 Exaggerated male ornamentation is often observed within in-fighting over females.
 The ornamentation directly affects the reproductive ability and success of the male (Fisher, 1958).
 Examples of Fisherian runaway include the peacock’s tail and colorful patterns on insects.
 These traits can be seen as a result of cumulation of exaggeration across years of evolution.
 Besides sexual conflicts, symmetrical arms races are apparent in trees, where individuals compete for resources by height and shape.
-In a dense forest—due to the need for sunlight in photosynthesis—trees typically grow tall with their crowns extended widely to capture as much light as possible while maintaining the mechanical strength of their trunks (Iwasa et al., 1985).
+In a dense forest—due to the need for sunlight in photosynthesis—trees typically grow tall with their crowns extended widely to capture as much light as possible while maintaining the mechanical of their trunks (Iwasa et al., 1985).
 Unlike asymmetrical arms races, symmetrical arms races put emphasis on the individuals’ characteristics and traits, and how they can utilize resources to gain advantages over others who are similar.

 Rhinoceros Beetles